 - Is your organization dedicated to diversity and inclusiveness?

 - Is there a culture of teamwork and collaboration within the organization?

 - Does your organization provide a safe working environment for all employees?

 - Do you feel like the organization’s work is positively impacting the employees in the organization?

 When sending your surveys, make sure that they are relevant to your audience.
-For example, your surveys may be different based on employees’ locations, languages and the nature of their work.
-Additionally, make surveys accessible on your employees’ mobile phones to make sure that you don’t exclude your dekless and blue collar employees.
+For example, your surveys may be different based on employees’ locations, languages, and the nature of their work.
+Additionally, make surveys accessible on your employees’ mobile phones to make sure that you don’t exclude your deskless and blue-collar employees.

 Therefore, you should have an easy way to segment your internal audiences for a more personalized approach and higher engagement.